-RAFT targets families who, but for this assistance, would imminently become homeless.
-The families served through RAFT are families at risk of homelessness with (i) a household income not greater than 30% of Area Median Income who are homeless and moving into subsidized or private housing or are at risk of becoming homeless; or (ii) a household income greater than 30% but not more than 50% of Area Median Income who are homeless and moving into subsidized or private housing or are at risk of becoming homeless due to a significant reduction of income or increased expenses.
+RAFT targets households who, but for this assistance, would imminently become homeless.
+The households served through RAFT are households at risk of homelessness with (i) a household income not greater than 30% of Area Median Income who are homeless and moving into subsidized or private housing or are at risk of becoming homeless; or (ii) a household income greater than 30% but not more than 50% of Area Median Income who are homeless and moving into subsidized or private housing or are at risk of becoming homeless due to a significant reduction of income or increased expenses.

-Eligible households are families comprised of two or more people living together, one of whom is a dependent child under the age of 21 (up until 21st birthday), or a single pregnant head of household.
+In FY19, RAFT can serve two populations: the "Traditional Population" and the "Expanded Population."
+Eligible "Traditional Population" households are families comprised of two or more people living together, one of whom is a dependent child under the age of 21 (up until 21st birthday), or a single pregnant head of household.
 If a dependent child is in the legal physical custody of someone outside of the household, the household cannot qualify for RAFT using that child as the eligible dependent.
 If the child is in DCF custody and will be reunified with the parent if he/she obtains housing, the family may apply for RAFT, but DCF must verify the situation in writing, and no funds may be expended on the family's behalf until the child has been reunified with the parent and this has been verified in writing by DCF.